Films Starting March 10, 2014

 The boutique theater features elegant décor of dark, subdued colors with striated walls that complement the building’s exterior.
 The theater is ADA accessible with plenty of wheelchair room and designed so every seat in the house has a good clear angle to the 3D screen.
 The gently reclining seats also have cup holders.
 Food and beverages are allowed in the theater.

 Theater tickets are available online in advance, at kiosks outside the Theater or at the general ticket desk in the lobby.
 Perot Museum members will receive discounts as well as free screenings from time to time.
-Become a Perot Museum Charter member to take advantage of benefits like this and many more.
+Become a Perot Museum Member to take advantage of benefits like this and many more.